tungwz/RF_LAI/README.md

 This repository is used to produce urban tree LAI and data analysis associated with the manuscript:
 > "A Global Urban Tree Leaf Area Index Dataset for Urban Climate Modeling"

-Code for model train and produce data can be found in the model_code directory and associated manuscript figures are available at plot_Fig directory.
+The Code for model training and producing data can be found in the model_code directory.
+The Code and data used to create figures in the manuscript are available at plot_Fig directory.

 <br>